 - Country or business unit specific CSV reports of other Nestlé entities or joint ventures.

-The preparation, presentation and content of the Nestlé in Society: Creating Shared Value and Meeting Our Commitment report (‘the CSV report’) is the sole responsibility of Nestlé.
+The preparation, presentation and content of the printed and online versions of the Nestlé in Society: Creating Shared Value and Meeting Our Commitment Report 2013 (‘the CSV report’) is the sole responsibility of Nestlé SA.
 The responsibility of Bureau Veritas is to provide independent assurance to stakeholders on the accuracy, reliability and objectivity of the information contained therein, and to express our overall opinion as per the scope of assurance engagement defined in this statement.

 Bureau Veritas recognises the need for a robust, transparent assurance process to ensure credibility and to act as a tool to drive performance improvement in Nestlé’s CSV reporting and strategy.
 This is achieved by providing an impartial commentary on the reporting process and recommendations for further development in this assurance statement, and in an internal management report presented to Nestlé.